Jigsaw-R1: A Study of Rule-based Visual Reinforcement Learning with Jigsaw Puzzles: Related Work

 In order to mitigate reward hacking~\citep{gao2023scaling}, DeepSeek-R1~\citep{guo2025deepseek} adopts a simple yet effective rule-based RL approach.
 This method diverges from traditional scaffolding techniques such as process reward models~\citep{lightman2024lets,wang2024math} and Monte Carlo Tree Search (MCTS)~\citep{xie2024monte,xin2025deepseek}, and has proven effective in acquiring reasoning skills transferable across diverse domains, including mathematics, coding, common-sense reasoning and logic puzzles~\citep{chen2025enigmata,guo2025deepseek,liu2025synlogic,xie2025logic}.

-Beyond the generalization capabilities, DeepSeek-R1 also demonstrates a natural achievement of test-time scaling~\citep{snell2025scaling}, evidenced by increased completion lengths and the sudden emergence of complex reasoning patterns, a phenomenon termed the aha moment.
-However, \cite{hassid2025dont,xie2025logic} find that longer responses do not guarantee better reasoning and \cite{liu2025understanding} challenge the notion of sudden emergence, positing that these complex behaviors might be inherent in the base model rather than appearing abruptly.

-Furthermore, its reasoning processes reportedly exhibit human-like language processing characteristics~\citep{marjanovic2025deepseek}.
+Beyond the generalization capabilities, the reasoning chains produced by models trained with rule-based RL have been the subject of extensive study.
+For example, DeepSeek-R1 demonstrates a natural achievement of test-time scaling~\citep{snell2025scaling}, evidenced by increased completion lengths and the sudden emergence of complex reasoning patterns, a phenomenon termed the aha moment.
+However, these findings are debated. \cite{hassid2025dont,xie2025logic} contend that longer responses do not guarantee better reasoning and \cite{liu2025understanding} challenge the notion of sudden emergence, positing that these complex behaviors might be inherent in the base model rather than appearing abruptly.
+Separately, the reasoning processes within DeepSeek-R1 have also been noted for exhibiting human-like language processing characteristics~\citep{marjanovic2025deepseek}.
 Investigating these further, \cite{gandhi2025cognitive} draw connections to human psychology, developing a framework that categorizes these reasoning patterns into four key cognitive behaviors.
 Their findings suggest that Qwen2.5~\citep{qwen2025qwen25} naturally exhibits these behaviors, whereas Llama3.2~\citep{grattafiori2024llama} initially does not.
-Adding another dimension to this discussion, \cite{lee2025thecot} observe that the data format has a significantly greater impact on reasoning behavior than the data domain.
-Their analysis reveals that models trained on multiple-choice data produce concise answers, whereas those trained on free-form data tend to be more verbose.